 More pictures: the grounds; one of its grand entrances; aerial view for scale; interior room.

-This scale of this castle and its surrounding grounds ooze panache.
+This castle oozes panache.
 Its creators spared no expense to ensure visitors would leave feeling dazzled.
-This castle is a testament to the potential of the human ambition...and, I suppose, the exploitation of the people who paid for it with their tax money & labor.
-Some fundamental traits of an Enterprise project like Versailles (or Adobe Photoshop) include:
+It is a testament to the potential of the human ambition (and the exploitation of its tax payers, but I digress).
+Some fundamental traits of an Enterprise project like Versailles include:

 Unlikely to take shortcuts in creating infrastructure.
-Important that everything be "up to code" to whatever extent that has been defined for the era
+Important that everything be "up to code" to whatever extent it has been defined for the era

 Premium location, chosen both for proximity to an existing population source and for its potential to be expanded as generations passed